My Poor Devil: Georgette Heyer’s

-- There will also be a session of ‘Lightening talks’ lasting ten minutes.
-Lightening talks allow for a shorter exploration of a limited aspect of the novels, a more personal enquiry or the presentation of an experimental idea!
+- There will also be a session of ‘Lightning talks’ lasting ten minutes.
+Lightning talks allow for a shorter exploration of a limited aspect of the novels, a more personal enquiry or the presentation of an experimental idea!

 We particularly welcome contributions which explore the following topics (but all papers on any aspect of Heyer, her legacy or discussions of the historical period (18th and early 19th century) as represented in fiction will be considered):

 Depictions of the rake in Heyer, in the 18th/19th century, in the romance